 We weren’t busy at the lake like we were at home.
 For me, there were long, hot afternoons floating in an inner tube or playing jacks on the screened porch.
 There were breezy evenings when we all played Hearts and Oh Hell with all the doors and windows open.
 Maybe the best-of-all-best parts was that my parents didn’t fight at the lake like they did at home.

-It wasn’t so much about what we actually did, it was the way joy could slide in unexpectedly, like between Heart hands when your mother realized she shot the moon without trying, or when you held onto your father’s legs dangling off the side of the dock and he wasn’t rushing off to work.
+When I think about what I’ve loved about being at the lake as a child, it’s not really the water sports that stand out, though I spent many a teen-aged summer showing off.
+With my grandparents, it was mainly about hanging out and feeling the joy in being with them.
+With my parents and brothers, it was the same thing.
+While I loved the water activities at the lake, loving the lake was more about the time we had together and the joy that would sneak in when we weren’t looking, like between Heart hands when your mother realized she shot the moon without trying, or when you held onto your father’s legs dangling off the side of the dock and he wasn’t rushing off to work.
 I never knew when joy would pop up, but it seemed to pop up mostly at the lake.

 As the years rolled along in my own family, and another child and then another and another left for college without a lake trip in sight, my dream felt more and more elusive, as if the vision I’d had of our entire family spending a week at the lake together or of everyone learning to ski was going to take place in the next life, not in this one.